How recruiters can improve diversity in the tech industry

 • Data-driven decision-making: Encouraging a data-driven approach to recruitment ensures that decisions are based on objective criteria rather than subjective impressions.

-Leveraging recruitment technology
+Leverage recruitment technology

-If it can be unbiased recruitment technology, such as AI-driven applicant tracking systems (ATS), has the potential to revolutionise the hiring process.
+If it can be unbiased, recruitment technology, such as AI-driven applicant tracking systems (ATS), has the potential to revolutionise the hiring process.

 These systems ensure candidates are evaluated based on their skills and experience rather than unconscious biases.